-- The Mothman's legend originates from a series of bizarre incidents in 1967.
+The Mothman's legend originates from a series of bizarre incidents in 1967.
 In the year leading up to the collapse of the Silver Bridge in Point Pleasant, West Virginia in December 15, 1967, multiple people in the area reported encounters with an indistinct, humanoid or birdlike figure with large wings and glowing eyes, as well as nightmares of drowning people.
-A famous picture also showed a grainy, indistinct figure resembling a winged humanoid figure perching on the bridge shortly before it collapsed, though in actuality it shows a different bridge (the Ironton-Russel Bridge) shortly before it decayed to the point of having to be demolished (in 2003).
+A famous picture is also often said to show a grainy, indistinct figure resembling a winged humanoid figure perching on the bridge shortly before it collapsed, though in actuality it shows a different bridge (the Ironton-Russel Bridge) shortly before it decayed to the point of having to be demolished (in 2003).
 While most believe the flying figures were misidentified sandhill cranes or herons — which can both grow a lot larger than people assume — the myth gained enough popularity in conspiracy and ufology circles to persist afterwards and eventually make its way into mainstream popular culture.

   - Alleged sightings of Mothman have occurred at other sites of large-scale disaster and tragedy in the years since the original Point Pleasant incidents.
 A notable instance of such was at the World Trade Centre in the days before the September 11th Attacks.

   - A number of similar myths have also arisen over time.
 While not always connected to the Mothman itself, they tend to be reminiscent of the more famous cryptid both physically and thematically.